 For Estonia, stage of construction data (building permits and construction completed) are based on the Construction Works Register.
-Quarterly and annual.
+Residential and non-residential; structural typology; counts of permits, buildings and dwellings; floor area and volume; quarterly and annual.

 A building permit issued for the expansion or reconstruction of a construction works also grants the right to modify the utility systems of the construction works.

 A building permit issued for the expansion of a construction works also grants the right to reconstruct the construction works.